 - Ride-sharing services like Uber and Lyft are available in hundreds of cities around the United States.
 As a safety precaution, use a reputable service that thoroughly screens its drivers and confirm that the driver is the person you hailed before entering the vehicle.

-- Bird is an electric scooter rental service available in Ann Arbor and Detroit.
-Bird charges $1 to begin your ride, and an additional 15 cents per minute of use.
+- Bird is an electric scooter rental service available in Ann Arbor, Ypsilanti, Detroit, and other cities around the U.S. Bird charges $1 to begin your ride, and an additional 15 cents per minute of use.

 - Trains and Buses

 - Amtrak and Greyhound offer train and bus rides, respectively, to thousands of locations all over the United States.
 Most of their trains and buses have wi-fi.
 The stations are co-located about a mile north of central campus at 325 Depot Street.

 - Megabus — Megabus offers low-fare rides with free wi-fi around the eastern half of the United States and in California and Nevada.
 The Megabus stop in Ann Arbor is located at the Briarwood Mall, 900 Briarwood Circle, near the Sears Auto Center.